HaoEnHsu/semantic-plausibility/README.md

 4. Number of items in each data instance.
    - see terminal output and generated bar chart.
 Each data instance has 3 words.

    {3: 2449}

 5. Vocabulary in dataset.
    - see terminal output, the total number of unique terms in the dataset is smaller than we expected.

    Number of unique terms in the train dataset: 561 Number of unique terms in the test dataset: 315 Number of unique terms in the dev dataset: 330

 6. Word count and token frequency.
    - see terminal output

-     Number of tokens in the train dataset: 7347 Number of tokens in the test dataset: 921
+   Number of tokens in the train dataset: 7347
+   Number of tokens in the test dataset: 921
    Number of tokens in the dev dataset: 918

 7. Out-of-vocabulary (OOV) words in dev and test data.
    - see terminal output, not many words are OOV.

    Number of OOV words in dev set: 13
    Dev set OOV percentage: 0.039
    Number of OOV words in test set: 12
    Test set OOV percentage: 0.038

 8. N-grams (bigrams and trigrams).
+    - see terminal output

-   - number of unique train bigram: 3347 number of unique train trigram: 2449 number of unique test bigram: 587 number of unique test trigram: 307 number of unique dev bigram: 587 number of unique dev trigram: 306
+   number of unique train bigram: 3347 number of unique train trigram: 2449 number of unique test bigram: 587 number of unique test trigram: 307 number of unique dev bigram: 587 number of unique dev trigram: 306

 9. Relationships across data splits.
    - see terminal output and generated Zipf graphs